MilosIlic7198/ProductCategoriesTask/README.md

 - **Laravel** v8.83.27
 - **Vue.js** v2.7.16

-*Note: These versions are recommended but not mandatory; other versions might work as well.*
+*Note: These versions are recommended but not mandatory; other versions will probably work as well.*

 ### Database Configuration